Have you ever noticed when God calls us, it is always to aim for something that is beyond our reach?

 I knew nothing of life on the streets.
-I grew up in a beautiful Christian bubble sheltered from the cruelty of life.
+I grew up sheltered from the reality and cruelty of life.
 I was so far removed from the world of violence, gangs, drug dealers and prostitution that I was the most UNLIKELY choice.

 “Why me Lord, isn’t there someone better you can choose?
 Someone who is more qualified and experienced?”